atmire/expanded-ORCID-support/docs/installation.md

 # Installation

-To install the patch, the following steps will need to be performed.
+To install this patch, the following steps will need to be performed.

 ## 1. Go to the `dspace` directory